JJFourie/HomeAssistant-PulseAudio-Disable/README.md

 ## Script Functionality

-The script addresses two separate issues, namely
+The script addresses two separate issues, namely:
    a) Reduces CPU consumption of the ```hassio_audio``` container by suspending PulseAudio when idle.
    b) Reduces writing to logfiles by changing the PulseAudio log level from "verbose" to "error" (may not be an issue with latest version of the PA container).

 The PulseAudio ```pactl``` command that is used to load/unload PulseAudio modules is wrapped in a shell script.
 This script will be started on bootup, run in the background and automatically do its thing when needed, like when Home Assistant is restarted from within the UI, or when a new version of ```hassio_audio``` is released and the HA Supervisor (automatically) installs and reloads the container.

 [**pa-suspend-v2.sh**](https://github.com/JJFourie/HomeAssistant-PulseAudio-Disable/blob/main/pa-suspend-v2.sh) (V2!) is a simple shell script that will perform the below functionality when:
    a) the script (service) is started, and ```hassio_audio``` is already running.
    b) the script (service) is already running, and the ```hassio_audio``` container is (re)started.